neuralvis/elpa-mirror/gnu/multishell-readme.txt

 Change Log:

+* 2020-10-30 1.1.9 Ken Manheimer:
+  - Require cl-lib when compiling for cl-letf macro.
 * 2020-10-28 1.1.8 Ken Manheimer:
   - Change back to having multishell-list require multishell, rather than the other way around, and remove now unnecessary